What is Phonics? A Key to Reading Intervention: Best PracticesApril 3rd, 2019

 - Practice and apply these sound-symbol relationships with phonetically spelled words that are familiar to them

-For more direct instruction on improving reading skills with phonemic awareness and the alphabetic principle, reserve your spot for our Summer Reading Program 2019.
+For more direct instruction on improving reading skills with phonemic awareness and the alphabetic principle, reserve your spot for our Reading Program.
 Here, Bonnie teaches these skills to you, step-by-step through audio and video lessons.
 The program integrates both phonemic awareness and phonics seamlessly.